drdragon79/infosec-stuff/Active Directory/Domain Enumeration/Credential Injection.md

 * `cmd.exe`: Command to execute.

 #### Credential Verification
 The credentials are not verfied when we pass it to `runas`.
-To Verify the credentials, we need to list the `SYSVOL` directory.
+To Verify the credentials, we cal try to list the `SYSVOL` directory.

 The `SYSVOL` directory is a special directory that is available to all the domain users.
 It is required to push the GPOs to the Users or Computers.